Language: EN

 myAnimal.MakeSound(); // Output: The cat meows.

-In C#, there is another way to redefine the behavior of an inherited method using the keyword new.
+In C#, there is another way to redefine the behavior of an inherited method using the new keyword.
 This approach is called method hiding and allows a derived class to define a new version of a method from the base class.

 By using new instead of override, the method in the derived class hides the one in the base class.
-This means that when the method is called from a reference of the base class type, the original method is executed, not the one from the derived class.
+This means that when the method is called from a base class type reference, the original method is executed, not the one from the derived class.

 public class Animal